 The REACH Program

 REACH is a Referral and Evaluation service for Abused Children.
 We are located within the Bivona Child Advocacy Center.
 Our highly experienced team of social workers and pediatric health care providers are specially trained to care for children who may have been physically or sexually abused.
-Our program provides psychosocial assessments, interviews and medical examinations.
+Our program provides psychosocial assessments and medical examinations.
 We make every effort to serve the needs of children and their families in a relaxed and friendly setting.
 We are committed to reducing trauma, fostering healing and promoting advocacy on behalf of children in need.